 3> indicate to the Multiplexing and assembly entity to include a C-RNTI MAC CE in the subsequent uplink transmission.

+2> if the Random Access procedure was initiated for beam failure recovery:

+3> indicate to the Multiplexing and assembly entity to include a BFR MAC CE or a Truncated BFR MAC CE in the subsequent uplink transmission.

 2> obtain the MAC PDU to transmit from the Multiplexing and assembly entity and store it in the MSGA buffer.

 1> compute the MSGB-RNTI associated with the PRACH occasion in which the Random Access Preamble is transmitted;